01 of 22

 This is one of several marks used by Durand Art Glass from the mid-1920s into the early 1930s.
-Most pieces produced toward the end of the 1920s through 1931 had a hand engraved mark reading "Durand", sometimes accompanied by a shape number, like the one shown above.
-Engraved marks like these were traced with an aluminum pencil making them more legible on the glass.Continue to 5 of 22 below.
+Most pieces produced toward the end of the 1920s through 1931 had a hand-engraved mark reading "Durand" sometimes accompanied by a shape number, such as the one shown above.
+Engraved marks such as these were traced with an aluminum pencil making them more legible on the glass.Continue to 5 of 22 below.

 05 of 22

 This one has an "F" within a shield mark used on many Federal pieces, but some were not marked.
 The unmarked items are recognized as Federal pieces through pattern identification.

 Federal made many marked Depression-era salt and pepper shakers and kitchenware items in a variety of colors in addition to Depression glass dinnerware sets.Continue to 6 of 22 below.

 Fenton Glass Company

 Fenton used this oval mark beginning in 1970 and later added the "8" to denote the 1980s.
 Subsequent decades were marked "9" for the 1990s and "0" for 2000 and so on.
 Many pieces of Fenton are unmarked but can be identified by studying the styles, colors, and shapes made by this prolific manufacturer.Continue to 7 of 22 below.